-Earlier this week, the US State Department added 116 more countries to its “Level Four: Do Not Travel” advisory list, including the UK, Canada, France, Israel, Mexico, Germany and many others on the list, citing an increase in the number of COVID-19 cases.
+The US State Department has updated its travel advisory list to remove and add more countries to its “Level Four: Do Not Travel” advisory list.
+As July looms, the list of high-risk countries now includes the UAE, Brazil, Kuwait, Oman, Saudi Arabia, among others, citing an increase in the number of COVID-19 cases.

 Wondering if your country is on the list?
 Here is everything you need to know about the US’ Do Not Travel list.

 What are the countries on the Do Not Travel list?

 You can view the complete list here.
 Travellers are advised to avoid all travel to these destinations or to be fully vaccinated before travelling.
 However, the recommendations are not mandatory and do not bar Americans from travel.

 - Burma (Myanmar)

 - Marshall Islands